Long Duration 50 kW Energy Storage with Aquifer Pumped Hydro

 The Issue

-The emphasis on resiliency is driving longer duration energy storage capabilities.
-Longer duration energy storage is needed to respond to a grid outage, curtail risk, respond to Public Safety Power Shutoffs (PSPS) and to increase renewables.
-Disadvantaged and low-income communities are especially vulnerable to shutoffs.
-As wildfires increase, new storage technology is needed that provides power when the grid is down.
-Over 90% of energy storage systems built in California use lithium storage but they are limited by raw material supply, system lifetime, and discharge duration.
+The increased emphasis on resiliency in the state is driving the need for longer duration energy storage backup capabilities.
+Longer duration energy storage and energy discharge is needed to respond to unplanned grid outages, curtailment risk, Public Safety Power Shutoffs (PSPS) and to increase renewables penetration.
+DAC and Low-Income Communities are especially vulnerable to preemptive shutoffs.
+Many of them cannot afford emergency generators.
+As wildfires become more common, new energy storage/discharge technologies are needed that provide economical, standalone power when the grid is down.

 Project Innovation

-The facility will be operated for one year to demonstrate that up to 25-hour discharges can be produced reliably.
-The regeneration well will be operated to provide 50 kW of energy discharge using local groundwater.
-They will also be operated with imported water to show 100+ hour energy discharge during simulated PSPS outages.
-The test well will be used to demonstrate both the two-way groundwater dependent aquifer pumped hydro, as well as the one-way configuration that stores energy when imported water is available.
+The facility will be operated for one year to demonstrate that a minimum of 10-hour discharges can be produced reliably.
+The regeneration well will be operated to provide at least 50 kW of energy discharge using local groundwater.
+The test well will be used to demonstrate both the two-way groundwater dependent APH as well as the one-way configuration that stores energy when imported water is available.
+Using imported water is an added value aspect of this project for DACs and Low-Income Communities that will be negatively impacted by both PSPS and Sustainable Groundwater Management Act (SGMA) events.

 Project Benefits